 “You can handle this.
 I'll sit back with your mother like a proper Englishman and enjoy a ride in the country.”
 He thickened his British accent and touched the brim of his new Bowler hat.

 “I want to sit with Herbert.”
-Lander and James were trying to scramble over the seat to reach the front.
+Lander and James began to scramble over the seat to reach the front.
 John Charles just bounced on the back seat with excitement.

 “Here now, none of that.
 Herbert doesn’t need you as navigators.
 Sit back there and enjoy the ride.”
-Barton grabbed one son by his collar and the other by his britches, he prevented them from going any farther.
+Barton grabbed one son by his collar and the other by his britches, he prevented them from going any further.
 He settled next to Mahala and tucked her arm through his.
 “Onward Herbert.”

 The sun rose in the sky and a slight wind stirred the hot air.
 They passed the plowed lands and could see both sod and board farm houses with matching barns.
-The family chuckled about that.
+Forests of trees gave them cool cover from the blazing sun.

 “It sure is different from Illinois,” Barton nodded at the sudden dip in the road that led to a small bridge over a creek.

 “Do you miss it?’
 Mahala turned her face toward him so that she could see his expression and not just the sides of her bonnet.

 “It was getting too crowded.
 Houses being built on top of each other.
 The roads so full of carriages and lorry’s it's no wonder my practice was full of clients.
 No, I love it here.
 I won't hear my neighbors.
 They're not just a block away, most are a mile or two.”

 “Are you sure that isn’t too close?”
 She teased.

 “Father, look! there are Indians here.”
 James yelled and pointed down the road to a group of Indians on the move toward them.
 Some rode and others walked.

 “How do you know they're Indians?”
 Barton asked.
 He tapped Herbert to slow the carriage.
 The horse shook her head and pawed at the ground.
 Herbert held her in check, speaking in low tones to calm her.